courselabs/kubernetes/labs/pods/README.md

 Now you're connected inside the container; you can explore the container environment:

 ```
-# print the name of the "computer"
+# print the name of the computer - which is really a container:
 hostname

 # print all the environment variables:
 printenv
 ```

-The container has some networking tools installed:
+The container images has some networking tools installed:

 - `nslookup` does a domain name (DNS) lookup and returns with an IP address for the name
 - `ping` sends network traffic to an address